 - Poor healing

 - Continued pain

 - Developing a new bunion

-These are some risks involved therefore it is wiser to consider conservative treatment on time.
+These are some risks involved, therefore it is wiser to consider conservative treatment.